ralphcomplido/accounting-app/docs/common-scenarios/adding-roles.md

 # {{ page.title }}

-LightNap uses ASP.NET Core Roles to manage application authorization.
+LightNap uses ASP.NET Roles to manage application authorization.
 By default there is only one role, `Administrator`.
 However, you can extend the application to introduce new roles to support a variety of authorization needs.

 ## Adding a Role